ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 3. From the **Actions** menu ![Actions icon](../icons/action-menu-icon.svg "Actions"), select **Create volume**.

-4. The snapshot's details are displayed in the Create a volume from snapshot sidepanel.
+4. The snapshot's details are displayed in the Create a volume from snapshot side panel.
 Select one of the three options:
    - **Do not attach**- By selecting this option, you start to create a stand-alone volume
    - **Attach new volume to an existing virtual server** - By choosing this option, you create a volume and select an existing server to attach it, too.
    - **Attach new volume to a new virtual server** - By choosing this option, you create a volume and a new virtual server instance at the same time.

 5. After the selection is made, click **Configure volume**.{: #configure-volume}
    - If you chose the **Do not attach** or the **Attach new volume to an existing virtual server** options, you are taken to the Block storage volume for VPC provisioning page.
-The snapshot is preselected for you, and you have to complete the rest of the volume details:
+The snapshot is preselected for you, and you must complete the rest of the volume details:
      1. Review the **Location** information.
 The geography, region, and zone are inherited from the VPC (for example, North America, Dallas, Dallas-1).
 You can select a different location by clicking the **Edit icon** ![Edit icon](../icons/edit-tagging.svg "Edit").
      1. In the **Details** section, you must specify the name of the volume and the resource group that the volume is to be added to.
 Optionally, you can add user and access management tags.
         - Specify a meaningful name for your volume.
 For example, provide a name that describes your compute or workload function.
 The volume name must begin with a lowercase letter.
 The volume name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-).
 Volume names must be unique across the VPC.
 You can edit the name later.